Glycolic Skin Peels

 All of the above applies to the first two days after your chemical skin peel, in most cases.
 If you need to extend this period, your clinician will advise you accordingly.
 Also, they will provide sunscreen recommendations.

 As your fresh layer of skin is more sensitive than the layer your clinician will remove, it is essential that you follow their aftercare plan.
-To see the full benefits, they may also advise to return for further treatments.
+To see the full benefits, they may also advise returning for further treatments.

 If at any stage, you experience worrying sensations you believe the chemical skin peel has caused, seek medical advice immediately.